 Taurus felt a painful tremor in her chest.

 “The bond between child and parent.
 Truly there is no stronger bond than that.
 I know first hand,” Scorpio sang.
-“You know he’s dead… You shouldn’t cling to that foolish ‘hope.’
-I know you feel.
+“You know he’s dead… You shouldn’t cling to that… ‘hope.’
+I know how you feel.
 It’s a sad irony.”
 His words were kind and gentle, but there was a hint of cruel anticipation in them too like he was looking for a reaction.
 “He’s returned to the cycle… How ELPIS views that as a peaceful experience never ceases to draw wonder from me.
 Perhaps if I were to infect one of them, then maybe…”

 Csilla felt her heart crumple at the statement and the intention.
-She suddenly recalled how she had tried to earn her conducting license earlier this year to try to become the youngest licensed Conductor.
+She suddenly recalled how she had tried to earn her conducting license last year to try to become the youngest licensed Conductor.
 At the time, she had faintly felt the urge to make the Wtoreks proud.
-But when Izsak had died, her goal had been postponed and another girl had taken that title from her—Yuseong Eunji, apparently.
+But when Izsak had died, her goal had been postponed and another girl had taken that title from her—a Yuseong Eunji, apparently.
 Csilla wondered briefly how Izsak would react to her failure if he were still here.
 She knew he would still encourage her to get her license regardless.
 She knew his eyes would still glimmer with pride.
 Those same eyes would not offer the same to her now because of Gamma.
 The pitiful man.

 “It’s quite peculiar how influential a particular person’s vitae is the younger they are,” Scorpio mused, leaning in close with a hand on his chin.
 He was studying her with fascination.
 “You’d imagine it’d be the opposite.”